 Thank you for the opportunity to serve.
-This is a great question and one that I get all the time.
-Whether or not to tell his or her spouse about the affair.
-However, chances are, my answer and advice aren’t going to help you much.
-You see, I can’t advice you whether or not you should tell his wife; that’s a choice you have to make.
+This is a great question, and one that I get all the time: whether or not to tell his or her spouse about the affair.
+However, chances are my answer and advice aren’t going to help you much.
+You see, I can’t advise you whether or not you should tell his wife — that’s a choice you have to make.
 However, what I can do is guide you in asking yourself the important questions… so you can decide which option is right for you.
 With that said, here are some guiding questions to help you decide what you want to do.

 Guiding Questions (To Tell or Not to Tell)

 Option B: You don’t tell his wife.

 Question #1: What will you gain from doing this?
 (Make a list of possible benefits and rewards.)

 Question #2: What will you lose from doing this?
 (Make a list of risks and losses.)

 Question #3: What (if any) hidden desires are associated with this decision?

 Question #4: What is it costing you to NOT make a decision either way?